svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 For the case, I have used 2.9mm x 9.5mm (self taping) screws for sheet metal (C 2,9x9,5H, DIN 7981).

 # C128 diagnostics
 They keyboard PCB for the C128 is released now and included in this repository.

+The <b>C128D-CR</b> does not provide +5V at the keyboard D-Sub jack.
+The keyboard dongle <b>does not work</b> here.
+A solution needs to be developed.

 I have noticed, that not all female D-Sub connectors provide a proper contact with the pin header on the C128 mainboard.
 Please keep this in mind.
 The recommended type is Amphenol DB25S064TLF (Digikey 609-1519-ND).

 You might want to check out the 3D printed dongle case from <a href="https://www.thingiverse.com/thing:4602956">retrorewind.ca</a>.